+On August 29, 2013, the Company was notified that \$80,085 was withheld from its Argentine bank account and placed in escrow with the Court pending the outcome of the lawsuit filed on March 18, 2011 against the Company.

-- d) On October 31, 2011, the Company signed an agreement with the owners of Piedra Labrada for the use and lease of facilities on the same premises as the Company's La Josefina facilities.
+- d) On October 31, 2011, the Company signed an agreement with the owners of the Piedra Labrada Ranch for the use and lease of facilities on the same premises as the Company's La Josefina facilities.
 The term is for three years beginning November 1, 2011 and ending on October 31, 2014, including annual commitments of \$60,000. - e) On April 1, 2012 the Company entered into a 9 month agreement with the surface rights holder of the Piedra Grande Ranch, located in Santa Cruz province, Argentina for access and use of their property.

 The agreement allows for the Company to engage in exploration activity as well as use the property and the facilities to house and store the Company's equipment and personnel.
 The Company agreed to consideration of US\$3,000 per month under this agreement.
 The initial term of the agreement ended on December 31, 2012, The Company was given an exclusive option to extend the agreement for 1 year, which it exercised.
 The agreement now ends on December 31, 2013.
-The Company's total obligation under this new agreement for the year ending December 31, 2013 is US\$36,000. - f) On May 3, 2012, the Company entered into an exploration agreement with Eldorado Gold Corp for the purpose of exploring the Company's exploration projects in Santa Cruz province, Argentina.
-The agreement classifies projects into three stages: Stage I, is an early exploration project that is not ready for exploration drilling; Stage II; is a project that is drill ready, or being drilled; Stage III, requires that the Company and its exploration partner jointly create a new company where by the Company will retain a 25% interest in the new company and Eldorado Gold Corp, or a nominee of their choice, will be granted a 75% interest in the new company.
-As of December 31, 2012 the Company had one stage II project, Bajo Pobre. - g) On September 1, 2012, the Company moved into new office space.
-The Company signed a new office lease with a three-year term, which includes the first four months for free.
-The new office lease expires on December 31, 2015 and calls for monthly payments of approximately US\$2,812 in 2013; US\$2,886 in 2014; and US\$2,960 in 2015.
+The Company's total obligation under this new agreement for the year ended December 31, 2013 is US\$36,000.
+The Company did not extend this agreement for another year.

+f) On May 3, 2012, the Company entered into an exploration agreement with Eldorado Gold Corp. ("Eldorado") for the purpose of exploring the Company's exploration projects in Santa Cruz province, Argentina.
+The agreement classifies projects into three stages: Stage I is an early exploration project that is not ready for exploration drilling; Stage II is a project that is drill ready, or being drilled; Stage III requires that the Company and its exploration partner jointly create a new company where by the Company will retain a 25% interest in the new company and Eldorado Gold Corp., or a nominee of their choice, will be granted a 75% interest in the new company.
+The Company had two Stage II projects, Bajo Pobré and La Valenciana, and one new Stage I project, La Josefina.

+On May 24, 2013, the Company received one-time payments of \$200,000 for its La Valenciana project and \$125,000 for its La Josefina project, as well as a yearly lease payment of \$125,000 for its Bajo Pobre project.

+On July 10, 2013, the Company was notified by Eldorado that they were terminating the agreement.
+The Company is actively pursuing new exploration partners.

+At December 2013, the Company has paid severance for \$205,540, included as payroll expenses in the consolidated statement of loss and comprehensive loss, which became effective in the month of July 2013.

+g) On September 1, 2012, the Company moved into new office space.
+The Company signed a new office lease with a three-year term, which included the first four months for free.
+The office lease expires on December 31, 2015 and calls for monthly payments of approximately US\$2,886 in 2014; and US\$2,960 in 2015.